immanuelpabon/immanuelpabon.github.io/blog.md

-# All things Go, Storage, and Kubernetes
+# All things Go and Kubernetes
 __Author:__ Grant Griffiths
-Kubernetes-CSI and SIG-Storage contributor
+Kubernetes-CSI and SIG Storage contributor
-Software Engineer @ Portworx
+Software Engineer @ Pure Storage working on Portworx and Kubernetes